Chapter 1 Data Manipulation using dplyr

 .
 We can also reassign values to an existing column with that function.

-Be aware that new and edited columns will not permanently be added to the existing data frame – unless we explicitly save the output.
+Be aware that new and edited columns will not permanently be added to the existing data frame, munless we explicitly save the output.

 So here is an example using the year()

-function from the lubridate package to extract the year of the drivers’ birthdate:
+) to extract the year of the drivers’ birth:

 We are beginning to see the power of piping.
 Here is a slightly expanded example, where we select the column birth_cohort